How do I clean/maintain my vacuum mounts?

 How do you remove a SeaSucker once it’s attached?

 Using your finger, lift the edge of the vacuum cup away from the mounting surface by pulling the t-shaped tab on the top of the vacuum pad up and towards the center of the vacuum mount.
 Once the edge of the vacuum pad is lifted, the vacuum seal breaks and you can removes your SeaSucker.

 How should I store my SeaSuckers when I’m not using them?

 Every SeaSucker vacuum mount comes with a protective cover.
 Put the cover back on the vacuum pad when you’re not using it.
 Make sure to press the edge of the vacuum pad all the way into the cover; if it’s not fully seated in the cover, the edge of the cup could deform and make it difficult to attach your SeaSucker the next time you use it.
 If that does happen, let your SeaSucker sit on a flat surface like a countertop for a few hours until the deformation works itself out.
 Even though we put a UV inhibitor in the rubber and plastic we use, it’s a good idea to store your SeaSucker inside or in the shade because eventually the sun kills everything.

 What if my SeaSucker gets wet?

 If it’s rain or fresh water, no big deal.
 Dry it off if you get a chance.
-If it’s saltwater, since it with fresh water when you get off your boat, maybe hit it with a little soap and water, like you’d do with your rods and reels, for instance.
-Make sure you drain the water out of the pumps when you’re done.
+If it’s saltwater, rinse it with fresh water when you get off your boat, maybe hit it with a little soap and water, like you’d do with your rods and reels, for instance.
+Make sure to drain the water out of the pumps when you’re done.